jrrbarros/tiny-ledger/README.md

 ## Relevant files

 ### Models
 - **`app/models/account.rb`** - Core domain model representing a bank account.
-Contains business logic for deposits and withdrawals, maintains balance and transaction history.
+Contains business logic for deposits and withdrawals, maintains balance and transaction history (represented as an array).
 Includes validation for positive amounts and sufficient funds for withdrawals.

 - **`app/models/transaction.rb`** - Simple value object representing individual financial transactions.
 Stores transaction type (deposit/withdrawal), amount, and timestamp.

 ### Services
 - **`app/services/accounts_service.rb`** - Service layer that manages account operations.
 Acts as a facade between controllers and the Account model.
 Currently manages a single "dummy" account but designed to be extensible for multiple accounts.
 Handles balance queries, deposits, withdrawals, and transaction history retrieval.
+Note: The accounts structure is a map between id and account.
+This service can possibly be replaced by a bank class that manages accounts (including creation).

 ### Controllers
 - **`app/controllers/accounts_controller.rb`** - Main API controller handling all account-related HTTP requests.
 Implements RESTful endpoints for balance checking, deposits, withdrawals, and transaction history.
-Includes parameter validation and error handling with appropriate HTTP status codes.
+Includes parameter validation for the amount field and error handling with appropriate HTTP status codes.

 ## Requisites